Skip to content

 This decision is up to your child’s teacher and administrator, but we typically do not recommend it.
 Language acquisition in a dual language program is a years-long process, and not everyone moves at the same pace.
 Our hope is that this assessment can be used to celebrate your child’s language skills and achievements and provide them guidance on how they can keep growing.

 Want to learn more about how specific language skills progress over time?
 Check out ACTFL’s Performance Descriptors for Language Learners.
-For more information about Participate Learning’s dual language programs, visit our website or contact us directly.
+For more information about Participate Learning’s dual language programs, download our ebook Building Bilingual Education Programs

 Share this Post